njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-link.rst

 *******************
 Styling with Scss
 *******************
-If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our Sass mixins to style links.
+If you're familiar with `Sass <http://sass-lang.com/>`_, you can use our mixins to style links.
 To apply the default link style, call the ``vui-link`` mixin from within your CSS selector.
 To apply the primary link style, call the ``.vui-link-main`` mixin.

 .. code-block:: css